FluxML/Flux.jl/docs/src/data/image_layouts.md

 layout?

 In Julia there isn't much difference because we have much better high-order function supports.
-Assume that we have defined a function `fn` to process one single image `Array{Float32, 3}`, it is clearly that storing data in `Vector{Array}` makes things easier to write without lossing the performance.
+Assume that we have defined a _performant_ function `fn` to process one single image `Array{Float32, 3}`, it is clear that storing data in `Vector{Array}` makes things easier to write without losing performance.

 ```julia
 # If it is Vector{Array{Float32, 3}}